-(28)-(29) Personal property, including vehicles that qualify for a farm use exemption certificate pursuant to §17A-3-2 of this code and livestock, employed exclusively in agriculture, as defined in article X, section one of the West Virginia Constitution: Provided, That this exemption only applies in the case of such personal property used on a farm or farming operation that annually produces for sale agricultural products, as defined in rules of the Tax Commissioner;
+(28) Personal property, including vehicles that qualify for a farm use exemption certificate pursuant to §17A-3-2 of this code and livestock, employed exclusively in agriculture, as defined in article X, section one of the West Virginia Constitution: Provided, That this exemption only applies in the case of such personal property used on a farm or farming operation that annually produces for sale agricultural products, as defined in rules of the Tax Commissioner;

-(29) (30) Real property owned by a nonprofit organization whose primary purpose is youth development by means of adventure, educational, or recreational activities for young people, which real property contains a facility built with the expenditure of not less than \$100 million that is capable of supporting additional activities within the region or the state and which is leased or used to generate revenue for the nonprofit organization whether or not the property is used by the nonprofit organization for its nonprofit purpose, subject to the requirements, limitations and conditions set forth in subsection (h) §11-3-9(h) of this section code; and
+69 (29) Real property owned by a nonprofit organization whose primary purpose is youth 70 development by means of adventure, educational, or recreational activities for young people, 71 which real property contains a facility built with the expenditure of not less than \$100 million that is 72 capable of supporting additional activities within the region or the state and which is leased or used 73 to generate revenue for the nonprofit organization whether or not the property is used by the

-(30)-(31) Any other property or security exempted by any other provision of law.

-- (b) Notwithstanding the provisions of subsection (a) §11-3-9(a) of this section code, no property is exempt from taxation which has been purchased or procured for the purpose of evading taxation whether temporarily holding the same over the first day of the assessment year or otherwise. - (c) Real property which is exempt from taxation by subsection (a) §11-3-9(a) of this section code shall be entered upon the assessor's books, together with the true and actual value thereof, but no taxes may be levied upon the property or extended upon the assessor's books. - (d) Notwithstanding any other provisions of this section, this section does not exempt from taxation any property owned by, or held in trust for, educational, literary, scientific, religious, or other charitable corporations or organizations, including any public or private nonprofit foundation or corporation existing for the support of any college or university located in West Virginia, unless such property, or the dividends, interest, rents, or royalties derived therefrom, is used primarily and immediately for the purposes of the corporations or organizations.
+74 nonprofit organization for its nonprofit purpose, subject to the requirements, limitations, and 75 conditions set forth in §11-3-9(h) of this code; and 76 (30) Any other property or security exempted by any other provision of law.
+77 (b) Notwithstanding the exemption from taxation on personal property as described in §11-78 3-9(a)(2) of this code the state is subject to taxation by a county for the real property owned by the 79 state within that county.
+80 (c) Notwithstanding the provisions of §11-3-9(a) of this code, no property is exempt from 81 taxation which has been purchased or procured for the purpose of evading taxation whether 82 temporarily holding the same over the first day of the assessment year or otherwise.
+83 (c) (d) Real property which is exempt from taxation by \$1-3-9(a) of this code shall be 84 entered upon the assessor's books, together with the true and actual value thereof, but no taxes

+85 may be levied upon the property or extended upon the assessor's books.

+(d) (e) Notwithstanding any other provisions of this section, this section does not exempt from taxation any property owned by, or held in trust for, educational, literary, scientific, religious, or other charitable corporations or organizations, including any public or private nonprofit foundation or corporation existing for the support of any college or university located in West Virginia, unless such property, or the dividends, interest, rents, or royalties derived therefrom, is used primarily and immediately for the purposes of the corporations or organizations.